Winter Storm Reaches Mid-Atlantic After Killing 5 In The Midwest

 On Saturday, Kansas and Missouri officials took to social media to ask residents to watch the weekend's football attraction – the Kansas City Chiefs hosting the Indianapolis Colts – from home.

-In a lighter storm-related moment, the Chiefs released a video of quarterback Patrick Mahone strolling through the snow at Arrowhead Stadium.
+In a lighter storm-related moment, the Chiefs released a video of quarterback Patrick Mahomes strolling through the snow at Arrowhead Stadium.
 The team commented on Twitter, "There's snow time like Showtime!"
 Crews worked for hours to clear the field of snow of its coat of snow before the NFL divisional playoff game.

 The storm disrupted air travelers as well as those on the road.
 Dozens of flights were cancelled or delayed at St. Louis Lambert International Airport over the weekend, while United Airlines offered travel waivers for passengers changing flights across the path of the storm.
 In Columbia, Mo., an American Airlines flight slid off the runway, one Twitter user reported.

-Note: A previous version of this story misspelled Patrick Mahomes as Patrick Mahone.